freedom-manufaktur/Oktopus/Documentation/Oktopus Actions.md

 Gets an invoice by ID.
 ##### Ideas
 - Get a previously created invoice and update your CRM with new status informations.

+#### Lexware Office - Get quotation
+Gets an quotation by ID.
+##### Ideas
+- Get a previously created quotation and update your CRM with new status informations.

 [🔝 Back to top](#technologies)